-The electric motor box assembly is controlled by its switch located by the aft walk-thru.
+The electric motor box assembly is controlled by its switch at the helm.
 In the event of battery failure or storage, the motor box can be opened manually.
-The jump-start studs can also be used to raise or lower the motor box when the batteries are low or removed.
-Use an auxiliary battery source such as a battery pack, jumper cables, battery charger, boost battery, etc.

 Avoid injury or damage to your boat.
 The motor cover is heavy and may require more than one person to lift it manually.
 If lifting the box manually, position one person at each grab handle and lift straight up.
 Place support into position.